zadushevno/bezhta_morph_interface/README.md

-# bezhta_morph_interface
+# Web Page for Bezhta tools

-A repository for web-interface for Bezhta morphological analyzer and transliterator
+This is a web page for Bezhta Morphological Analyzer and Transliterator which I made for my bachelor thesis using lexd and twol.
+All the files can be found here: https://github.com/LingConLab/bezhta-morph/tree/main